dafriedman97/mlbook/content/introduction.md

 ## Where to Ask Questions or Give Feedback

 You can raise an issue [here](https://github.com/dafriedman97/mlbook/issues) or email me at dafrdman@gmail.com.
+You can also connect with me on Twitter [here](https://twitter.com/dafrdman) or on LinkedIn [here](https://www.linkedin.com/in/daniel-friedman-36b1b2139/).